hypothesis/client/docs/developers/mobile.rst

       accessible from other devices on the network.
 If you have problems using the hostname, try using the IP address instead.

 #.
-Set the :envvar:`CLIENT_URL` environment variable to configure the "h"
+Set the :envvar:`CLIENT_URL` environment variable to configure h
-   service to load the client from this host and start the dev server:
+   to load the client from this host and start the dev server:

    .. code-block:: sh

-      # In the "h" repository
+      # In the h repository

       # Configure the URL that the client is loaded from in pages
       # that embed Hypothesis